celluloid-camp/espectateur/README.md

 ### Environment

-Celluloid was designed to run on a Linux server.
+Espectateur was designed to run on a Linux server.

-To deploy and install Celluloid, knowing your way around the command-line is required. **Using an OSX or Linux workstation is highly recommended**.
+To deploy and install ESpectateur, knowing your way around the command-line is required. **Using an OSX or Linux workstation is highly recommended**.

 ### Tools